Orangeguythere/Orangeguythere/README.md

-I am Maxime.
-I am currently working as a Data Scientist and located in France.
+I am Maxime and currently working as Data Scientist in France.

 Check out my [Portfolio](https://github.com/Orangeguythere/Portfolio) for all of my projects and Kaggle competitions.